Solomon Islands Campaign

 In October, the Japanese ran another destroyer barge force towards Vella Lavella to try and rescue the 600-some soldiers stranded there, in what Dan van der Vat said was "a militarily correct decision... to evacuate it".
 An American destroyer group was dispatched to block this movement.
 Interestingly, a relatively large task force was sent to rescue less than one battalion, but for once the Japanese would enjoy a numerical advantage as they outnumbered the American destroyers nine to six (although three of them were converted to troop carriers).
 This task force was led by Rear Admiral Masuji Ijuin and it came from Rabaul.
 The American counterpart was led by Captain Frank Walker.
 Walker decided not to join his two groups of three destroyers before approaching the likely scene of battle.
 Thus he would bring his three 'tin cans' up against a much superior force.

 The Japanese actually spotted the Americans visually a minute before American radar returned the favor, but the Japanese were unsure of their sighting for another several minutes.
 As luck would have it, their course and speed were such that they stood a good chance of crossing the American 'T'.
-However, the Japanese commander then engaged his squadron in a complex series of evolutions which wasted the intial advantage.
+However, the Japanese commander then engaged his squadron in a complex series of maneuvers which wasted the initial advantage.
 At 2256, both columns opened up on each other simultaneously.

 The American destroyer Chevalier was crippled almost immediately to a torpedo, and the next destroyer in line O'Bannon then proceeded to ram her sister.
 However, American gunfire was simultaneously tearing Yugumo apart.
 After a brief exchange of further gunnery between Selfridge, Shigure and Samidare, the Japanese retreated the way the came, apparently fearing larger American forces were approaching the area (by the time Captain Harold Larson's three destroyers came by, the Japanese were already gone).
 The Japanese barges, however, accomplished their mission and rescued all the remaining Japanese troops on the island.
 All in all, not an impressive showing for the Americans, who should have waited to join forces before attacking the Japanese.